Mace Brown Museum of Natural History: History

 The Mace Brown Museum of Natural History has no relation to the original "College of Charleston Museum" initiated and curated in the mid 19th century by paleontologist Francis Holmes; this earlier museum was closed during the U.S. Civil War.

 The original basis for the current museum was a large private collection assembled by Mace Brown, who offered to donate his collection to College of Charleston if a museum were built in the new science building.
 The College agreed, and space was set aside in the new 125,000 square foot building, which now houses the School of Sciences and Math, which also houses the Department of Chemistry and Department of Geology and Environmental Geosciences.
 The College of Charleston Natural History Museum was opened in 2010 and subsequently renamed the Mace Brown Museum of Natural History in 2015.

-The Mace Brown Museum of Natural History enjoys an informal but extensive partnership with local (and regional) amateur collectors.
+The Mace Brown Museum of Natural History has an informal but extensive partnership with local (and regional) amateur collectors.
 To celebrate the efforts made by amateur paleontologists, the museum produced an exhibit titled Amateur Contributions to Lowcountry Paleontology.
 Almost all exhibits have a label or a short description.
 There is no admission; however, donations are appreciated.